ANCSLEEP BLOG

 Patients with cancer have many changes to their lives depending on the type of cancer, treatment or management, and overall disability that they may face.
 In addition to the emotional pull that cancer has on their lives, these patients may also have trouble sleeping.

-Sleeping is very important for the body, as that is the time that healing and repair, as well as strength building takes place.
+Sleeping is very important for the body, as that is the time when healing, repairs, and strength building take place.
 Sleep can also help with emotional management and mood regulation throughout the processes of cancer treatment.
-Here are a few tips for how to manage your sleep if you are a patient with cancer.
+Here are a few tips for managing your sleep if you are a patient with cancer.

 Read More